AIM HIGH Grant Pilot Program

 - be a resident of Illinois

-- be a U.S. citizen or an eligible non-citizen
+- be a U.S. citizen or an eligible non-citizen or meet the “undocumented student” criteria of the RISE Act

 - file the Free Application for Federal Student Aid (FAFSA®) and demonstrate financial need, with a household income no greater than 6 times the poverty guideline established by the U.S. Department of Health and Human Services